NXT Roadblock (2022): Aftermath

 On the following episode of NXT, NXT Champion Dolph Ziggler was a guest on The Miz's talk show, "Miz TV".
 After Ziggler thought that Breakker wouldn't challenge him after footage showed him leaving the Performance Center after he was unable to find Ziggler, LA Knight interfered.
-A match between Ziggler and Knight for the NXT Championship was made official for that episode's main event, which Ziggler won to retain the title.
+A match between Ziggler and Knight for the NXT Championship was made official for that episode's main event, where Ziggler retained.
 Afterwards, Breakker returned and challenged Ziggler to a match for the NXT Championship at NXT Stand & Deliver, and Ziggler accepted.

 Also on NXT, Cora Jade knew that Raquel González was injured at the hands of Gigi Dolin and Jacy Jayne, and Jade thought that Toxic Attraction would come after Jade afterwards, so Jade stole all of the title belts from Toxic Attraction (Dolin, Jayne, and NXT Women's Champion Mandy Rose).
 Throughout that episode, Dolin and Jayne were trapped when they tried to retrieve the tag title belts.
 Later that night, as Jade was about to leave the Performance Center with the NXT Women's Championship belt, she was attacked by Rose, who spray-painted the back of Jade.
 A match between Jade and Rose for the NXT Women's Championship was subsequently made official for NXT Stand & Deliver.
 A week later, Io Shirai and Kay Lee Ray, who defeated Dakota Kai and Wendy Choo to win the 2022 Women's Dusty Rhodes Tag Team Classic, challenged Rose for the title, making it a fatal four-way match.
 On the March 29 episode, González returned to save Dakota Kai from a three-on-one beatdown from Toxic Attraction, setting up a match pitting Dolin and Jayne against González and Kai for the NXT Women's Tag Team Championship at Stand & Deliver.